Patricia

 The problem lies in the fact that oatmeal contains a lot of carbohydrates.
 Carbohydrates turn into glucose when digested by our bodies, which causes an increase in blood sugar levels.
 This can lead to insulin resistance and eventually diabetes.

-So how do we avoid this?
+So how do we avoid the calories in oatmeal?
 Part of it comes down to portion control.
 If you eat just one bowl of oatmeal, then you’re not going to get enough carbs to cause any problems.
 But if you eat two bowls, you could be getting way too much.
 Another part is what I call the seven common oatmeal mistakes.
 By avoiding these mistakes, you can get all the health benefits while minimizing the drawbacks.

 Don’t Fall into These Seven Common Oatmeal Mistakes